About the Book

 - Publish Date Nov 24, 2010

-- Tags French Market, Crecent City, fine art, René Gallet, Vieux Carré, French Quarter, New Orleans, Mardi Gras, Big Easy, street scenes, American Culture, visual details, Mississippi River, Jackson Square, Bourbon Street, St Louis Cathedral, shotgun houses, Gothic revival, wrough iron, canal street, Vieu Carre, Preservation hall, who datt, decadence, Southern, details, window, photography, Rene, cajun, professional, Louisianna, Creole, Spanish, French, classic, architecture, windows, doors, shutters, vibrant, color, historic, unique, colonial, cottages, ornate, voodoo, balconies, jazz
+- Keywords French Market, Crecent City, fine art, René Gallet, Vieux Carré, French Quarter, New Orleans, Mardi Gras, Big Easy, street scenes, American Culture, visual details, Mississippi River, Jackson Square, Bourbon Street, St Louis Cathedral, shotgun houses, Gothic revival, wrough iron, canal street, Vieu Carre, Preservation hall, who datt, decadence, Southern, details, window, photography, Rene, cajun, professional, Louisianna, Creole, Spanish, French, classic, architecture, windows, doors, shutters, vibrant, color, historic, unique, colonial, cottages, ornate, voodoo, balconies, jazz

 René Gallet has been actively involved in both the art and the business of photography for over 50 years.
 As a self-taught photographer and visual artist, Mr. Gallet has participated in and taught numerous workshops and seminars.
 René's fine art images have been exhibited throughout the United States and Europe in both solo and group gallery presentations.
 René's portfolio encompasses a wide variety of subject matter, image compositions, and photographic styles, resulting in an impressive body of work, which ranges from the traditional landscape to the strongly abstract image.
 His striking landscapes and intimately detailed imagery demonstrate an optimal blending of artistic vision and technical control of the demanding photographic process.
 Mr. Gallet’s work can be found in both private and public photographic collections and many of his images have been featured in numerous artistic, trade, and commercial magazines and publications.